apache/activemq-website/src/components/classic/documentation/vm-transport-reference.md

 ```
 Be careful with embedded brokers

 If you are using the VM transport and wish to explicitly configure an [Embedded Broker](how-do-i-embed-a-broker-inside-a-connection) there is a chance that you could create the JMS connections first before the broker starts up.
-Currently ActiveMQ Classic will auto-create a broker if you use the VM transport and there is not one already configured.
+Currently ActiveMQ will auto-create a broker if you use the VM transport and there is not one already configured.
 (In 5.2 it is possible to use the waitForStart and create=false options for the connection uri)

 So to work around this if you are using Spring you may wish to use the **depends-on** attribute so that your JMS ConnectionFactory depends on the embedded broker to avoid this happening. e.g.
 ```